 In the case of sick leave payout being deferred in anticipation of rehire by the City, the sick leave reconciliation shall be made as provided for in this section.
 A rehired employee shall be entitled to use all or part of the deferred sick leave so long as it is used in accordance with use of sick leave policies of the City.
-Any deferred sick leave at anytime in accordance with the sick leave payout schedule, so long as the sick leave is not used or otherwise transferred to another governmental entity.
+Any deferred sick leave amount may be demanded for payment by the earner of the sick leave at anytime in accordance with the sick leave payout schedule, so long as the sick leave is not used or otherwise transferred to another governmental entity.
 In any event, full reconciliation and settlement of deferred sick leave payout shall be completed not later than twenty-four (24) months after last employment with the City.